akvo/akvo-flow-docs/docs/topic/fieldapp/1-phone-requirements.rst

 Phone brands
 ---------------
-The Field Survey app should run on any device using the Android operating system.
+The Field Survey app should run on any device using the Android operating system 2.2 or newer.
 As phone models and specifications change quickly, we cannot make a definite recommendation on which phone to use.
 We know the Field Survey app has been used successfully on various models of Motorola, Samsung, HTC, and Huawei devices.

+When in doubt, please consult with Akvo before purchasing devices to run FLOW, especially if you are buying large numbers of devices.

 Important specifications
 ---------------------------